 Philanthropic Works: Corporate philanthropy attempts to leverage investments in the community.
 The common instances of corporate philanthropy generally adopted include supporting or fully funding educational initiatives, scholarship programs and community beautification projects.
 Corporate philanthropy also signals the consumers that the business views itself as part of a social fabric, that tends to improve the entity’s own support system and enhances the loyalty of its workforce.

 The companies are lately realizing the fact that CSR is not just about compliance with the New Companies Act, it is rather a strategic decision.
 HL Agro is one of those socially responsible companies that intrinsically links CSR to the concept of sustainable development and cautiously takes account of the economic, social and environmental impact of its activities on all the stakeholders.
 It has actively supported corporate social responsibility (CSR) activities in its corporate governance.
-The entity maintains a colossal green zone area to preserve nature, strictly monitors the industrial pollutants/ emissions & enforces the advance waste management/ water treatment facilities to regulate its overall environmental performance.
+The entity maintains a colossal green zone area to preserve nature, strictly monitors the industrial pollutants/ emissions & enforces the advanced waste management/ water treatment facilities to regulate its overall environmental performance.
 Dhamma Kalyan Centre is yet another example of HL Agro’s philanthropic CSR indulgence.
 The charitable meditation center set up on the outskirts of Kanpur is seamlessly engaged in imparting Vipassana meditation, the most ancient “Art of Living” technique & helping thousands around the world to overcome stress, depression & violent tendencies.

 CSR brings full load of benefits aside from “ego-trip” as others thought.